NYPD/right-hand-drive/content/posts/daihatsu-hijet-cv-boot-repair.md

 Legal disclaimers out of the way, hopefully you find this guide helpful.
 This guide is specifically for a 1996 Daihatsu Hijet S110P, but should mostly be the same I believe for other model years and brands (Suzuki Carry, Honda Acty, Subaru Sambar, etc).

 If you see anything wrong let me know via a [GitHub issue](https://github.com/NYPD/right-hand-drive/issues) or the comments section below.
+Also just [click here](#tldr) if you want to the TLDR version.

 ## Stuff Ya Need